 DevOps readily integrates with popular cloud platforms like Amazon Web Services and Microsoft Azure.
 Hence, we see many certifications coming up for DevOps on Amazon Web Services and Microsoft Azure.

-Another reason why cloud certification are worth it, is that it can help you climb up the organizational ladder and increase your salary.
+Another reason why cloud certification is worth it is that it can help you climb up the organizational ladder and increase your salary.
 Be it Cloud Administrators, Developers, or Solutions Architect, they all get paid well.
 Administrators make good $80K to $100K a year as a Cloud professional.
 Whereas, developers certified with Cloud certifications make $120K on an average.
 A cloud architect earns the highest salary, with a soring $125k on an average with salaries soaring $200K with the right skills and certifications.

 It is always better to invest in markets that are doing well or are expected to do well.
 Cloud Computing is one such market where the numbers are bright, and the vacancies are expected to rise.
-Whenever we try and invest in situations where the vacancies are more than people applying for it, you’re chances of getting a job in the domain are higher.
-This is the same situation with cloud.
+Whenever we try and invest in situations where the vacancies are more than people applying for it, your chances of getting a job in the domain are higher.
+This is the same situation with the cloud.
 There are more vacancies than skilled professionals who can grab these opportunities.

 Microsoft values certifications a lot.
 They believe certifications can be a good way to measure an individual’s knowledge.
 Microsoft and IDC state that certification, training, and experience are three of the top four attributes that an organisation may look for when they hire a cloud-professional.
 Hence, a certification in cloud computing implies that you could be skilled to help an organisation reduce risks and optimise costs for implementing workloads.
 This also provides opportunities for individuals to take up cloud-related projects, and your clients will see you as a credible SME.

 Hence, all you need to do is choose a specialization and decide if you want to be an admin, a developer or an architect.
-Choose a relevant certification like Microsoft Azure, Google Cloud platform or Amazon Web Services, and you should be good to go.
+Choose a relevant certification like Microsoft Azure, Google Cloud Platform or Amazon Web Services, and you should be good to go.

 Whenever we talk of getting these certifications or switching domains.
 The result is always about making money or getting a job.
 But given the competition in the market, we always feel a need to stand out.
 One way to achieve this is by getting certified.
 Once you get certified, it gives you a pass to travel into the Cloud Computing World.
 It won’t guarantee you a job, but it will make you stand out and be considered as an individual who is eligible for a cloud computing career.